Secdomain/Monitor/README.md

 ## Pull Request Monitor Bot

-Bot that monitors Pull requests in the specified repository, and notifies via Telegram
+Bot that monitors Pull requests in the specified repository, and notifies via Telegram using workflows github

 ## Setup